Change ringing: Method ringing

-There are thousands of different methods, and Plain Bob Minor, a method on six bells, is shown in the accompanying diagram below.
+There are thousands of different methods, of which two methods on six bells are explained in detail below.

 Plain hunt

 In method ringing, plain hunt is the simplest form of generating changing permutations in a continuous fashion, and is a fundamental building-block of many change ringing methods.
 The accompanying diagram shows plain hunt on six bells.
 The course of two bells only are shown for clarity.
 Each row in the diagram shows the order of striking after each change.

 Plain hunt consists of a plain undeviating course of a bell between the first and last places in the striking order, by moving a place in the sequence at each change, but with two strikes in the first and last position to enable a turn-around as the internal bells change over.

 Thus each bell moves one position at each succeeding change, unless they reach the first or last position, where they remain for two changes then proceed to the other end of the sequence.
 All of the bells are doing this at every change, without any words of command.

 This simple rule can be extended to any number of bells, however it repeats the sequence after twice the number of bells hunting.